Commercial

 Package Strategy

-Coordinate code, utility, and structural requirements into packages
+Coordinate structural, MEP, life-safety, and historic preservation requirements into integrated work packages

 Field Coordination

-Manage phased execution to preserve schedule and budget control
+Manage phased execution to preserve budget control and schedule integrity through concealed condition resolution

 Turnover Preparation

-Turn over the repositioned asset ready for the new use profile
+Turn over the repositioned asset ready for its new use profile with complete documentation and certificate of occupancy

 Applications